ncatlab/nlab-content/pages/487.md

 # Discussion #

-The following discussion is about the use of "bimorphism" in place of "monic epic."
+The following discussion is about the use of "[[bimorphism]]" in place of "monic epic."

 +--{: .query}
 [[Mike Shulman|Mike]]: I don't like the word "bimorphism."
 If I've been thinking about [[bicategory|bicategories]] then it sounds like something that is "a morphism up to isomorphism," while if I've been thinking about [[biproduct|biproducts]] it sounds like something that is "both a morphism and a comorphism."
 Are monic epics really an important enough concept to deserve its own word?
 Can't we just say "monic and epic" or even just "monic epic"?